The Mighty Pinker Has Struck Out

 How does Pinker fail so badly?
 Quite simply, he falls victim to the “curse of knowledge,” which he describes in the book’s second chapter.
 Immersed for decades in academic writings on neurology, evolution, and linguistics, Pinker takes simple questions and turns them into complex academic discourses.
 Few if any writers—students, business people, journalists, or even academics—will get clear direction from Pinker about turning their muddy writing into clear, vivid prose.

-Now consider the following sentence: “The bridge to the islands are crowded.”
+Consider the following sentence: “The bridge to the islands are crowded.”
 Can you spot the error?
 It’s simple, really.
 Since “bridge” is the subject, the verb should be the singular “is,” not the plural “are.”
 Alas, since the verb follows “the islands,” too many writers make the verb plural.

 The bridge [to the islands] is crowded.